-Even though the railroad had probably killed of the first town of Oakwood (somewhere south of Muncie) Oakwood Station continued to be called that for many years before the “Station” part was dropped.
+Even though the railroad had probably caused the death of the the first town of Oakwood (somewhere south of Muncie) Oakwood Station continued to be called that for many years before the “Station” part was dropped.
 As soon as the depot was built James G. Byerly from Canada began building a mill somewhere south of town.
 The first store was built by two enterprising young men, William Johns, age 25 and Milton Stewart, age 23.
 They built at the southeast corner of Scott and South Main even though they couldn’t yet afford the lot.
 It was a spacious open front dry goods store facing the

 railroad.
 They opened the first of June 1870.
 William Johns was appointed the first postmaster May 9, 1870.
 There were only 5 people living in Oakwood that first summer, Johns and Stewart and the depot agent William L Perching, his wife Mary and their 2 year old son Earnest.
 There were probably only three buildings, the dry goods store, the depot and the depot agent’s house.
 Johns and Stewart soon added a line of groceries and notions.